 Hardy succulent plants may seem an impossibility if you consider them just warm region flora.
 Look outside the box and consider that some succulents actually survive in chilly alpine climates and thrive in areas where freezes are potential.
 Many succulents for zone 5 are available as long as you consider their hardiness range.
 When you purchase your plants, check the tags or ask nursery professionals to determine whether they are right for your United States Department of Agriculture zone.

 Hardiness is determined by a plant’s ability to withstand certain temperatures and weather conditions.
-The United States Department of Agriculture has a handy map outlining the climates and microclimates of the
+The USDA has a handy map outlining the climates and microclimates of the United States; the U.K. and other European regions have similar maps in Celsius.
+These are excellent references when choosing plants and help determine the specimen’s fitness to withstand the climate in which they will be planted.

 Many succulents are remarkably adaptable in colder regions because their native range experiences similar weather challenges.
 The key is to find succulents for zone 5 that are adaptable to your specific zone.